fredbwang/A-slickdeals-like-forum-site/README.md

 The demo website is online at [www.borei-coding-land](http://www.borei-coding-land.com/threads "fake slick deals site") You are welcomed to try it out and raise issue.
 Though it is crude and simple.
+Right now
-Right now it supports user login, threads, categories, replies.
+1. supports user login, posts, categories, comments.
+2. supports hot deals, personal posts, vote up and down.

 ### More features are coming!